CagriCatik/Battery-Systems-Technology/webpage/docs/theory/05_thermal_management/05_heat_pipe.md

 - **Orientation:** Heat pipes can be oriented vertically, horizontally, or at angles, depending on the battery pack design and cooling requirements.
 - **Thermal Interface Materials (TIM):** To enhance thermal conductivity between heat pipes and battery cells, TIMs are used to fill microscopic air gaps, ensuring efficient heat transfer.

-### Example: Tesla Model S

-The Tesla Model S employs heat pipes as part of its comprehensive thermal management strategy.
-Integrated between battery cells and cooling plates, the heat pipes efficiently transfer heat to the liquid cooling system, maintaining uniform temperatures and preventing hotspots.
-This integration has contributed to the Model S's high performance and extended battery life.

 ## Use in Conjunction with Air or Liquid Cooling Systems

 ### Hybrid Cooling Systems